atreyasha/spp-explainability/docs/develop.md

         1.  this is subjective and a survey from the target audience would be good to have

-    2. Modelling
+    2. Modeling

-        1.  extract relevant points from future programming tasks and add them here
+        1.  use packed sequences for fast processing

+        2.  use multiple-threads for extracting regular expressions, or store them in a database

+        3.  more thorough regex lookup since now only the first one causes a loop breakage

+        4.  add predict function for people to test with arbitrary sequences

+        5.  consider using nearest-neighbours to expand adjacent tokens on already found regex\'s

+        6.  consider internal regex UNK token handling cases other than wildcard presence

+        7.  consider semantic clustering of digits or other objects to help achieve generality

-        2.  extend to a finite-state transducer for seq2seq tasks
+        8.  extend to a finite-state transducer for seq2seq tasks

-        3.  can map linear to decision tree to get clearer picture of possibilities
+        9.  can map linear to decision tree to get clearer picture of possibilities

-        4.  human intervention inside regex model to monitor/improve performance
+        10. human intervention inside regex model to monitor/improve performance

     3. Analysis

+        1.  extension to more NLU data sets such as SNIPS, ATIS

-        1.  analyzing whether patterns can help discover possible adversarial patterns
+        2.  analyzing whether patterns can help discover possible adversarial patterns

-        2.  for the target audience of end-users -\> how can a user make use of the regex model
+        3.  for the target audience of end-users -\> how can a user make use of the regex model

-        3.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix
+        4.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

 7. Formatting